Colour modes and systems

 For an example of a colour palette designed to support a brand take a look at the work we did for the relaunched Sudanese Programme branding.

-- Colour tip 3: By all means use means choose contrasting colours that stand out from one another, however, it is best to avoid colours that outright clash with each other.
-You should also avoid choosing white-out type on pale backgrounds and dark type on dark backgrounds unless you are seeking to achieve a particular effect.
-It is also unwise to place type on a busy image or patterned background.
+- Colour tip 3: Choose contrasting colours that stand out but try to avoid colours that clash with one another.
+Avoid using white-out type on pale backgrounds and dark type on dark backgrounds unless you are seeking to achieve a particular effect.
+Don't place type on a busy image or patterned background.